Curator of Vertebrate Zoology

 What is your favorite specimen, and why?
 Is it on exhibit?

 I oversee all of the Vertebrates specimens (animals with backbones) in the Museum including the offsite Collections of primarily birds and mammals.
 Occasionally I will create temporary exhibits, some of which have traveled such as “Cracids: on Wings of Peril.”
 I also provide tours, training, and content for Exhibits relating to Vertebrate Zoology.
-For example, in 2000, we renovated signage in the Farish Hall of Texas Wildlife, and the Frensley/Graham Hall of African Wildlife was completely re-done ground up 2001–04.
+For example, the Frensley/Graham Hall of African Wildlife was completely re-done ground up 2001–04.
+The year 2014 was very busy with the opening of Glassell Hall, Vintage Texas Wildlife Dioramas, and the Farish Hall of Texas Wildlife.

 The Museum’s Vertebrate Zoology collection contains approximately 5000 specimens.
 Birds represent approximately 65% of the collection, and mammals approximately 30%, with herps and fish being represented to a lesser extent.
 The Texas coastal bend region is the major part of the collection, with other holdings including Africa, Latin America, Threatened and Endangered species, and select taxonomic groups (pigeons/doves and gamebirds).
 A constant effort is made to encourage and facilitate the use of the collections for research by students, scholars and interested scientists.